About the Program

 Azusa Pacific University’s 2042 Multiple Subject Teaching Credential Program prepares teachers for positions at the elementary and middle school levels (K–8).
 The program, approved by the Commission on Teacher Credentialing (CTC) and National Countil for Accreditation of Teacher Education (NCATE), is comprised of specific methods courses which are accompanied by practical classroom-application field experiences in both primary and upper-elementary school assignments.

 All coursework and instruction is delivered from a distinctly Christian perspective, instilling in each candidate a strong foundation of ethics, compassion, and teaching competency.
 Individualized attention is emphasized throughout the program giving candidates the invaluable advantage of a personalized education.
 For undergraduate candidates in pre-professional education courses, service learning is a primary focus with candidates participating in local school districts.

 Do you have a full-time teaching position and subject matter competence (CSET)?
-If so, read about our Track B Program.
+If so, read about our Intern program.

 With program requirements and class times tailored to the working adult, APU’s School of Education programs fit your schedule.